-Editor's Note: The following story is the first-person account of guest contributor Sean Robson, Operation Smile South Africa Communications Coordinator, as he and photographer Zute Lightfoot accompanied Operation Smile volunteer Funeka Cele on a five-day patient advocacy journey through the South African province of Eastern Cape.
+Editor's Note: The following story is a first-person account by Sean Robson, then-Operation Smile South Africa Communications Coordinator, as he and photographer Zute Lightfoot accompanied volunteer Funeka Cele on a five-day patient advocacy journey through the South African province of Eastern Cape.

 This is what Funeka does — she inspires others to become advocates.
 Not by words or rewards, but by her simple example of care.
 Immediately, she agrees that these children must be visited and assessed.
 She agrees to meet Unathi at his family’s home the very next day.

-A nurse for more than 30 years, this no-nonsense lady first came into contact with Operation Smile in 2008 when she was approached by a visiting Operation Smile non-medical volunteer conducting a cross-country awareness campaign.
+A nurse for more than 30 years, she first discovered Operation Smile in 2008 when she was approached by a visiting Operation Smile non-medical volunteer conducting a cross-country awareness campaign.

 “I was still really young and a bit nervous, but Funeka embraced me and the organization and basically took me in,” says Tamlin Abrahams, now the Regional Director for Central, Southern and West Africa at Operation Smile South Africa.

 It was not long before Funeka began to thrive in her role as a medical volunteer and patient advocate with Operation Smile.
-With her first passport in hand, she went on to attend medical missions in Rwanda, Madagascar and Malawi, serving primarily as a night nurse.
+With her first passport in hand, she went on to attend surgical programs in Rwanda, Madagascar and Malawi, serving primarily as a night nurse.

 “They were very different, especially Madagascar, because everything there is unlike South Africa.
-On these medical missions, I learn from working with the other nurses and also teaching.”
-Funeka says.
+On these medical missions, I learn from working with the other nurses and also teaching,” Funeka said.

 The children do not have cleft palate as first suspected, but appear to suffer from hearing loss and are unable to speak.
 However, Funeka is undaunted and explains to the children’s grandmother and guardian that while she cannot immediately assist them, she will direct them toward help.
 Calls are made, numbers exchanged, photos taken and it’s with a sense of purpose we leave this place.

 Funeka wants to visit Babalo and Pindeka.
 There are no ifs, buts or maybes.
 Babalo is 3 years old and received his cleft lip surgery from Operation Smile in 2014.
-Funeka is planning on bringing him to the South Africa medical mission in 2016 so he can receive surgery to repair his cleft palate and complete his transformation.
+Funeka is planning on bringing him to the South Africa surgical program in 2016 so he can receive surgery to repair his cleft palate and complete his transformation.

 When Babalo was born in 2013, the nurses immediately contacted Funeka.
 It was just one year later that he received his surgery.

 “I am always so happy to see Funeka coming to see us — she is different.
-She is somebody who genuinely loves and cares for people,” Pindeka says.Photo: Zute Lightfoot
+She is somebody who genuinely loves and cares for people,” Pindeka said.

 “He will be fine,” she writes.